-The Company recognized \$2.5 million of license revenue for the three months ended March 31, 2018 compared to \$0.9 million during the same period in 2017 in relation to a \$60.1 million upfront payment recorded on May 21, 2015, as well as \$15.0 million received in relation to the designation of the second, third and fourth collaboration target in August 2015 (together "Consideration").
+The Company recognized \$2.1 million and \$4.6 million of license revenue for the three and six months ended June 30, 2018, respectively, compared to \$1.0 million and \$1.9 million during the same periods in 2017 in relation to a \$60.1 million upfront payment recorded on May 21, 2015, as well as \$15.0 million received in relation to the designation of the second, third and fourth collaboration target in August 2015 (together "Consideration").

 The Company also is entitled to an aggregate \$16.5 million in target designation payments upon the selection of the fifth to tenth collaboration target.
 The Company will also be eligible to receive research, development and regulatory milestone payments of up to \$254.0 million for AMT-126 and up to \$217.0 million for each of the other selected targets, if milestones are achieved.
-The Company will include the variable consideration related to the selection of the fifth to tenth collaboration target or any of the milestones in the transaction price if it no longer considers it probable that including these payments in the transaction price would not result in the reversal of cumulative revenue recognized.
-Due to the significant uncertainty surrounding the development of gene-therapy product candidates and the dependence on BMS's performance and decisions the Company so far did not consider this probable.
-The Company might recognize significant amounts of License Revenue for services performed in prior periods if and when the Company determines that the uncertainty regarding the above variable consideration has been resolved and the Company would include these payments in the transaction price.
+The Company will include the variable consideration related to the selection of the fifth to tenth collaboration target, or any of the milestones, in the transaction price once it is considered probable that including these payments in the transaction price would not result in the reversal of cumulative revenue recognized.
+The Company will recognize significant amounts of License Revenue for services performed in prior periods if and when the Company considers this probable.
+Due to the significant uncertainty surrounding the development of gene-therapy product candidates and the dependence on BMS's performance and decisions the Company does not currently consider this probable.